The Webbing Clothes Moth (Tineola bisselliella) is also known as the Common Clothes Moth or simply Clothing Moth.

 This species is notorious for feeding on clothing and natural fibres; they have the ability to turn keratin (a protein of which hair and wool mainly consist) into their food.
 The moths prefer dirty materials and are especially attracted to carpeting and clothing that contains sweat or other liquids that have been spilled onto them.
 They are attracted to these areas not for the food but for the moisture imparted to the fabric: the clothes moth caterpillars do not drink water; consequently their food must contain moisture.

 Adult clothing moths and their larvae prefer low light conditions.
 Unlike many other moths, which are drawn to light, Clothes Moths seem to prefer dim or dark areas.
-Handmade rugs are a particular favorite, because it is easy for the larvae to crawl underneath and do their damage from below.
-The clothes moth larvae will also crawl under skirting boards in search of darkened areas where debris has gathered and which consequently hold good food.
+Handmade rugs are a particular favourite, because it is easy for the larvae to crawl underneath and do their damage from below.
+The clothes moth larvae will also crawl under baseboards in search of darkened areas where debris has gathered and which consequently hold good food.

 The eggs hatch into moth larvae, which then begin to feed.
 Once they have completed their larval development, the clothes moth larvae pupate and after metamorphosis emerge as adult clothes moths).
 Adults do not eat; males clothes moths look for females with whom to mate, and females look for places to lay their eggs.
 Once the reproduction is complete, the adult clothes moths die.
 Contrary to what most people believe, adult moths do not eat or cause any damage to clothing or fabric.
 It is the clothes moth larvae which are solely responsible for damage to clothing and carpets, and which spend their entire time eating and foraging for food.